 Skype has its own settings for data usage, too.
 If you go to the Skype app's settings menu (the route to which is described in the section above), you can limit how Mojis are downloaded, for example.
 Choosing Wi-Fi only will consume less mobile data, though here again the amount will likely be insignificant – unless you’re being bombarded by Skype Mojis every day.

 More useful, perhaps, is the video quality option further down.
-As described above, this could improve the overall stability of the call, but it will also reduce the data consumed when it is set from high to low
+As described above, this could improve the overall stability of the call, but it will also reduce the data consumed when it is set from high to low.

 To take things a step further, you can Sign Out via the settings menu.
 It’s obvious, but Skype is one of the rare messaging apps that you can disconnect from.
 If you only use it for calls, just sign in when you want to make one.